History of Jamie Raskin in Timeline

 In 2012, Jamie Raskin was named Senate majority whip and chaired the Montgomery County Senate Delegation and the Select Committee on Ethics Reform, and was a member of the Judicial Proceedings Committee.

-March 19, 2014: Appointed as United States Deputy Secretary of the Treasury
+March 19, 2014: Appointed as US Deputy Secretary of the Treasury

-On March 19, 2014, Sarah Bloom Raskin began serving as the United States Deputy Secretary of the Treasury.
+On March 19, 2014, Jamie Raskin's wife, Sarah Bloom Raskin, was appointed as the United States Deputy Secretary of the Treasury.

 In 2014, Jamie Raskin introduced a medical marijuana bill in Maryland that was later signed by Governor Martin O'Malley.

-In January 2015, the medical marijuana bill introduced by Jamie Raskin went into effect in Maryland.
+In January 2015, the medical marijuana bill sponsored by Jamie Raskin went into effect in Maryland.

-On April 19, 2015, Jamie Raskin announced his campaign for Congress and stated his ambition to be in the moral center, not the political center.
+On April 19, 2015, Jamie Raskin announced his campaign for Congress, stating his ambition was to be in the "moral center."

 2016: Won Democratic Primary

-In 2016, as one of his first actions in Congress, Jamie Raskin and several other members of the House objected to the certification of the 2016 presidential election in favor of Donald Trump due to alleged ties with Russia.
+In 2016, as one of his first actions in Congress, Jamie Raskin and other House members objected to the certification of the 2016 presidential election in favor of Donald Trump due to alleged ties with Russia, but the objection was ruled out of order.

-January 20, 2017: End of term as United States Deputy Secretary of the Treasury
+January 20, 2017: End of Term as US Deputy Secretary of the Treasury

-On January 20, 2017, Sarah Bloom Raskin's term as the United States Deputy Secretary of the Treasury ended.
+On January 20, 2017, Jamie Raskin's wife, Sarah Bloom Raskin, completed her term as the United States Deputy Secretary of the Treasury.

-In late June 2017, Jamie Raskin sponsored legislation to establish a congressional "oversight" commission to determine if the president was unfit to perform his duties, potentially leading to removal under the Twenty-fifth Amendment.
+In June 2017, Jamie Raskin was the chief sponsor of legislation to establish a congressional "oversight" commission to determine presidential fitness under the Twenty-fifth Amendment.

 April 2018: Launched Congressional Freethought Caucus

-In April 2018, Jamie Raskin, along with others, launched the Congressional Freethought Caucus, promoting reason, science, moral values, and separation of church and state.
+In April 2018, Jamie Raskin, along with others, launched the Congressional Freethought Caucus to promote reason, science, moral values, and the separation of church and state.

-In 2019, Jamie Raskin voted in favor of the Equality Act, advocating for banning discrimination based on sexual orientation and gender identity.
+In 2019, Jamie Raskin voted in favor of the Equality Act and urged Congress members to do the same, in support of banning discrimination based on sexual orientation and gender identity.

-In 2020, Jamie Raskin had been endorsed by the Progressive Action PAC, the political arm of the Congressional Progressive Caucus, which had grown to 92 members.
+In 2020, Jamie Raskin was endorsed during the primary by the Progressive Action PAC, the political arm of the Congressional Progressive Caucus, which grew from 72 to 92 members at the time.

 December 31, 2020: Death of Tommy Raskin

-On December 31, 2020, Jamie Raskin's office announced that his son Tommy had died at the age of 25 after a battle with depression.
+On December 31, 2020, Jamie Raskin's office announced the death of his son Tommy Raskin, who passed away at the age of 25 after battling depression.

 January 4, 2021: Tribute to Tommy Raskin

-On January 4, 2021, Jamie Raskin and his wife posted a tribute to their son Tommy, revealing he had died by suicide.
+On January 4, 2021, Jamie Raskin and his wife posted an online tribute to their son Tommy, revealing that he had died by suicide after struggling with depression.
+His farewell note was also revealed.

 January 12, 2021: Named Lead Impeachment Manager

-On January 12, 2021, Jamie Raskin was named the lead impeachment manager for the Senate impeachment trial after Trump's second impeachment.
+On January 12, 2021, Jamie Raskin was named the lead impeachment manager for the Senate impeachment trial held after Trump's second impeachment.
+He co-authored the impeachment article.

-On July 1, 2021, Jamie Raskin was appointed to the House Select Committee investigating the January 6 Capitol attack.
+On July 1, 2021, Jamie Raskin was one of seven Democrats appointed to the House Select Committee investigating the January 6 Capitol attack.

-In February 2022, it was reported that Jamie Raskin potentially violated the Stop Trading on Congressional Knowledge Act due to disclosure issues related to his wife's stock dealings.
+In February 2022, it was reported that Jamie Raskin may have violated the Stop Trading on Congressional Knowledge Act by failing to properly disclose his wife's share dealings.

-On July 12, 2022, Jamie Raskin co-led the Select Committee's seventh public hearing, focusing on the role of extremist groups in the January 6th attack and the impact of Trump's December 19 tweet.
+On July 12, 2022, Jamie Raskin co-led the Select Committee's seventh public hearing with Representative Stephanie Murphy.
+The hearing focused on the role of extremist groups in organizing the January 6 Capitol attack and Trump's December 19 tweet.

-In December 2022, Jamie Raskin announced that he had been diagnosed with diffuse large B-cell lymphoma.
+In December 2022, Jamie Raskin announced his diagnosis of diffuse large B-cell lymphoma and began chemoimmunotherapy treatment.

-In 2022, Jamie Raskin published his book "Unthinkable: Trauma, Truth, and the Trials of American Democracy", focusing on his son's life and his preparation for the impeachment trial.
+In 2022, Jamie Raskin's book, "Unthinkable: Trauma, Truth, and the Trials of American Democracy" was published, focusing on his son's life and Raskin's preparation for the impeachment trial.

 Unthinkable: Trauma, Truth, and the Trials of American Democracy